-If you choose NPM, you will need to do trial+error to find a version that works correctly with Rush.
+If you choose NPM, you may need to use an older release.
 NPM 5.x and 6.x are both known to have unresolved regressions that cause trouble in Rush repos.
-NPM 4.5.0 is the most recent version that’s known to work very reliably, but unfortunately it’s pretty old.
-(We’d greatly appreciate community help improving this situation; look for the “external issue” label.)
+NPM 4.5.0 is the most recent version that's known to work very reliably, but unfortunately it's pretty old.
+(We'd greatly appreciate community help improving this situation.
+We're using GitHub issue #886 to track this effort.)

 Before reporting a Rush bug involving the NPM package manager, first try downgrading to